mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

 - In the I(Q,t) Tab, it is now possible to select which spectrum you want to plot for Plot Spectrum.
 - In the I(Q,t) Tab, it is now possible to select a range of spectra for a Tiled Plot.
 The interface allows a maximum of 18 plots.
+- The WorkspaceIndex and Q value in the FitPropertyBrowser are now updated when the Plot Spectrum number is changed.
+  This improvement can be seen in ConvFit when functions which depend on Q value are selected.

 Bugfixes
 ########